ProjectiveGroupUK/tips-snowpark/docs/getting-started.md

 * Linux/Mac - `cd /GitHub/tips-snowpark`
 * Bash Terminal - `cd /c/GitHub/tips-snowpark/`

-*It is preferable to use Bash Terminal on Windows PC, as further instructions are given using bash terminal.
+*It is preferable to use Bash Terminal on Windows PC, as command examples in the instructions given below are from bash terminal.
 On Windows PC with Git installed, Git Bash should be present*

 <p>Once in the terminal, run the following command to setup python virtual evironment:</p>